 - Syntax errors: These are spelling errors in your code that actually cause the program not to run, like the Rust error shown above.
-These are usually ok to fix, as long as you are familiar with the right tools, and know what the error messages mean!
+These are usually easy to fix as long as you are familiar with the language's syntax and know what the error messages mean.

 - Logic errors: These are errors where the syntax is actually correct, but the code is not what you intended it to be, meaning that program runs incorrectly.
 These are often harder to fix than syntax errors, as there isn't an error message to direct you to the source of the error.

-HTML itself doesn't tend to suffer from syntax errors because browsers run it permissively, meaning that the code still runs even if there are syntax errors present!
-Browsers have built-in rules to state how to interpret incorrectly written markup, so you'll get something running, even if it might not be quite what you expected.
-This of course can still be a problem!
+HTML itself doesn't suffer from syntax errors because browsers parse it permissively, meaning that the page still displays even if there are syntax errors.
+Browsers have built-in rules to state how to interpret incorrectly written markup, so you'll get something running, even if it is not what you expected.
+This, of course, can still be a problem!

-Note: HTML is run permissively because when the Web was first created, it was decided that allowing people to get their content published was more important than making sure all the syntax was absolutely correct.
-The Web would probably not be as popular as it is today, if it had been more strict from the very beginning.
+Note: HTML is parsed permissively because when the web was first created, it was decided that allowing people to get their content published was more important than making sure the syntax was absolutely correct.
+The web would probably not be as popular as it is today, if it had been more strict from the very beginning.

 Active learning: Studying permissive code

-It's time to study the permissive nature of HTML code for yourselves.
+It's time to study the permissive nature of HTML code.

-- First, get hold of a copy of our debug-example demo and save it somewhere locally.
-This is deliberately written to have some errors in it for us to explore (the HTML markup is said to be badly-formed, as opposed to well-formed.)
+- First, download our debug-example demo and save it locally.
+This demo is deliberately written to have some errors in it for us to explore (the HTML markup is said to be badly-formed, as opposed to well-formed).

-- Next, try opening it in a browser — you will see something like this:
+- Next, open it in a browser.
+You will see something like this: